 Every company is unique in the way they customize their OKRs process to achieve their desired outcomes.
 In many cases, the process also requires specific rules for ownership and accountability.

-In Gtmhub, you can restrict the ownership of OKRs and tasks to teams or employees or a combination of both.
+In Gtmhub, you can restrict the ownership of OKRs and KRs to teams or employees or a combination of both.
+Tasks, on the other hand, could be owned only by employees.

-By default, objectives, key results, and tasks can be owned by both employees and teams.
+By default, objectives and key results can be owned by both employees and teams.
 However, you can further limit the ownership to one or the other.

 The ownership settings are applied account-wide and take effect over all OKR sessions.
-Any objective, key result, or task that is created in the account will respect the rules set in the account settings.
+Any objective or key result that is created in the account will respect the rules set in the account settings.

 To modify the account-wide ownership, you must be an administrator or have permissions to access the account settings.